DivjyotSinghSuri/nyc-taxi-analytical-data-model/README.md

 To validate that the model supports analytical use cases, Python-based aggregations were performed, such as:
 - trip volume by hour and weekday
 - average fare by passenger count
-- revenue distribution by payment type
+- payment type-based summaries
-- pickup vs drop-off pattern summaries
+- pickup vs drop-off pattern analysis

-These validations demonstrate that the schema supports common analytical questions.
+This confirms that the model supports common analytical questions.

 ---

-## Scope Note
+## Project Scope
-This project focuses on **logical data modeling and dimensional dataset construction using Python**.
+This project focuses exclusively on **logical data modeling and data preparation using Python**.

-Physical database implementation, SQL DDL, and SQL-based querying were intentionally excluded due to time constraints.
-The project is structured so that SQL-based implementation can be added later without changing the data model.
+It does not include:
+- SQL table creation
+- database-level constraints
+- warehouse or BI tool integration

+The scope is intentionally limited to emphasize modeling fundamentals and data correctness.

 ---

 ## Tools Used
 - Python (pandas)
 - Google Colab
-- Lucidchart (schema design)
+- Lucidchart
+- Excel (lightweight validation)

 ---

-## Future Improvements
-- Implement the model in a relational data warehouse using SQL
-- Add primary and foreign key constraints at the database level
-- Introduce Slowly Changing Dimensions (Type 2)
-- Enrich location dimensions with zone and borough metadata

----

 ## Key Takeaway
-This project demonstrates that **most analytical problems are modeling problems first**.
-A well-defined grain and a clean separation between facts and dimensions significantly simplify downstream analysis.
+A clear grain definition and a disciplined separation of facts and dimensions are essential for reliable analytics.
+This project highlights how thoughtful data modeling can significantly simplify downstream analysis, even before data is loaded into a database.